 The Graduate Certificate in Business Fundamentals for Non-Business Professionals is designed for individuals who hold undergraduate degrees in non-business fields and seek core business knowledge to support management responsibilities or relationships with business professionals but who are not likely to pursue an M.B.A.
 It is best suited to mid- and senior-level managers, professional and technical specialists assuming management responsibilities, those seeking improved career mobility, individuals returning to the work force and small business owners.
 The program provides a basic introduction to the major disciplines within the field of business, common business practices and effective business communication.
 Classes are offered primarily at night to accommodate the needs of working professionals.
 Contact: Business.Fundamentals@marshall.usc.edu, (213) 740-0671, www.marshall.usc.edu/bfnbp.

-Graduate Certificates in Digital Supply Chain Management
+Graduate Certificate in Optimization and Supply Chain Management

 Graduate Certificate in Financial Analysis and Valuation

 The Graduate Certificate in Financial Analysis and Valuation is designed to offer students the intensive instruction and training needed to successfully compete in rapidly developing global financial markets.
 Course work in the theories and practice of financial accounting, financial analysis, valuation, credit analysis, and financial instruments and markets expands analytical capacities to better understand and develop strategic financial decisions.
 Contact: Financial.Analysis@marshall.usc.edu, (213) 740-0671, www.marshall.usc.edu/fav.

 Graduate Certificate in Management Studies